 We closed our eyes and everyone went quiet, I suppose I was waiting for God to intervene, the G word was one I really despised, I remember opening my eyes for a couple of times, and we were still in the same room, the guys next to me, so what’s happening then?
 Nothings happening…

 Besides my polish housemate and me, the rest were Brazillian and all their friends were Brazillian, we set off 1 day to this place, which seemed like someones garden and we all wore nothing but white clothing.
-I couldn’t understand a word of what anyone said as it was all in Brazillian, I had no idea what we were doing there, or what we were supposed to do, but I remember when it was my turn to speak with these superiors, it was the first time i’d ever publicly asked “what is the meaning of life?”
+It was called ‘Umbanda’.
+I couldn’t understand a word of what anyone said as it was all in Portuguese, I had no idea what we were doing there, or what we were supposed to do, but I remember when it was my turn to speak with these superiors, I remember speaking very quietly and asking “what is the meaning of life?”

 “To live” answered the females very soft voice.
 It has been at the centre of my contemplation ever since, I will remember this moment for all eternity.